Ayush-Agarwal07/quant-code/README.md

 - A validation gate before YAML writing
 - A Redis-ready memory architecture with working traces, episodes, and semantic lessons
 - A compaction layer, the ResearchTrace Compiler, for turning long traces into reusable context
+- A terminal-first backtest-learning loop and local paper portfolio snapshots

 ## What It Is Not

 - Not a trading bot or live trading system
 - Not financial advice or a source of trade recommendations
-- Not a broker or paper-trading integration
+- Not a broker integration
 - Not proof that any strategy works
 - Not a full backtesting platform yet